essrosall/portfolio/README.md

 - Created digital image files for use in digital and traditional printing methods.
-- Designed website layouts, templates,and unique branded looks.
+- Designed website layouts, templates, and unique branded looks.
 - Collaborated with clients to create visually appealing designs for print and digital media, meeting project deadlines and maintaining client satisfaction.

 ___

 ## CONTACT ME

 I’m always excited to work on creative projects and bring ideas to life!
-Whether it’s a collaboration or a commission, feel free to reach out.
+Whether it’s a collaboration or a commission, please don't hesitate to reach out.
 Let’s create something amazing together!

 __Socials__